CSS3 linear gradients

 The other way to set gradient angles is through a degree value, for example:

-• 0deg is equivalent to left.
+• 0deg is equivalent to to top.

-• 90deg is equivalent to bottom.
+• 90deg is equivalent to to right.

-• 180deg is equivalent to right.
+• 180deg is equivalent to to bottom.

-• 270deg is equivalent to top.
+• 270deg is equivalent to to left.

 This gives you a good idea of how the degree values work.
 Try playing with them and seeing what you come up with!